Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

-If your current hair color is a medium or dark brown and you haven't dyed it in the past, you can use a light brown hair dye to achieve the light brown color that you want.
-This is achieved by mixing the hair dye with 20 vol or 30 vol peroxide, which will give you lightening as well as color deposit.
-If you have medium brown hair, you will be using 20 vol developer, whereas if you have dark brown hair, you will need to use 30 vol developer.
+If your current hair color is a medium or dark brown and you haven't dyed it in the past, you can use a light brown hair dye to achieve the color that you want.
+This is achieved by mixing the hair dye with 20 vol or 30 vol peroxide, which will give you lightening as well as deposit the new color.

 Instead of choosing a slightly cooler color, you can also mix some of the equivalent ash shade into your desired color and use the shade as is.
 In this case, the added ash tone you've blended into your desired color acts to counteract the excess warmth so that your color turns out the shade it should.

 When doing this, use approximately 10–25 percent of the ash tone.
-This would mean that if you wanted a light golden brown, your total mixture would be up to one part 5A, to three parts 5G for a total of four equal parts.
-If you don't do this, your light golden brown would turn out somewhat orange instead of golden.
+This means that if you wanted a light golden brown, your total mixture would be, at most, one part 5A to three parts 5G.
+If you didn't do this, your light golden brown would turn out somewhat orange instead of golden.

 Wondering how to apply hair dye properly?
 If you need help with the application procedure, or want to know more about hair dye, you can find out here...